Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Conclusion

 \section{Conclusion}

-We studied the finite-size effects in a schematic quark-meson type model based on the size dependence of the partition function and the free energy.
-These quantities are defined using the size-dependent integration such that the non-trivial finite-volume effects remain in the functional integral.
-In this approach, we are able to recover the correct scaling behavior at the critical point, while it also highlights the even stronger volume dependence of the fluctuations at the first-order transition caused by the phase coexistence.
-From the critical scaling for the different susceptibilities, $\chi_k$, $\chi_k^B$, $\chi_k^T$, it follows that each $T$, $\mu$, and $h$ has an overlap with the Ising external field-like scaling direction.
+We studied the finite-size effects in a schematic quark-meson type model based on the size dependence of the partition function and the free energy, defined via a nonperturbative integration over the constant field mode.
+We mainly used an approximation based on a volume-independent effective potential.
+In this approach, we found that the finite-size effects decrease the (pseudo)critical temperature and soften the chiral transition.
+We were able to recover the correct finite-size scaling behavior at the critical point, while seeing an even stronger volume dependence of the fluctuations at the first-order transition caused by the phase coexistence.
+From the scaling of the different susceptibilities, $\chi_k$, $\chi_k^B$, $\chi_k^T$, it follows that each $h$, $\mu_{B}$, and $T$ has an overlap with the Ising external field-like scaling direction.
 This can also be seen within more complex models (e.g., advanced versions of the quark-meson model \cite{Kovacs:2016juc}) by studying the critical scaling at $L\to\infty$.